Please follow instructions below closely.

 Hair Cutting Procedure: Cut several small snips of hair as close as possible to the scalp.
 You may cut the samples from along the sides, top or back of the head.
 Place the samples on a clean table with the cut end facing you.
 Now cut off any long ends of hair that are over 1 inch (or about 2 centimeters) long.
 The long ends of hair are older and are not as good for sampling.
 The new hair, near the scalp, is much better.

 You will have enough hair when the 1-inch cut samples will fill an ordinary tablespoon.
 Combine these and place in a clean, small paper envelope.
 Write your name, age and date of the hair sample on the envelope.
-Now you can add the small envelope of hair sample with the signed health form and put both in a regular size envelope.
+Now you can add the small envelope hair sample with the signed health form or contact form and put both in a regular size envelope.

 Do not use pubic hair, as it is less accurate, unless you have no other option.